AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module9/ex4.md

 activity:
 ---

-# Exercise 9.4 - Retrieve Datasets in Platform
+# 9.4 - Retrieve Datasets in Platform

 As part of the GTM Rule configuration, we'll define rules that will send behavioral and profile data to Platform.
 When defining a tag and trigger in GTM to send behavioral and/or profile data to Adobe Experience Platform, we'll need to define some variables in GTM: